Worldwide Guide to Women in Leadership

 There were 4 female and 12 male ministers in the government in office 2006-07 (25%).
 She is (b.
 1967-).

-She is the only female of the 39 Vice-Ministers.
+She was the only female of the 39 Vice-Ministers.

 Departmental Councillor of Cochabamba